-Of course, water is key, but there are a few more things you can do to help your Tannenbaum stay fresh and green longer.
+Of course, water is key, but there are a few more things you can do to help your Tannenbaum stay green.

 There are many different types of stands, but the best options give one quart of water per inch of stem diameter, according to the National Christmas Tree Association website.
-A choice we recommend is the Tree Genie Stand, $62.37, at Walmart.
-It can be adjusted to fit the size of your tree's trunk, straightens the tree, and has a water gauge so you know how much liquid is in the stand at all times.
+A solid choice would be the Tree Genie Stand (from $73, Amazon).
+It can be adjusted to fit the size of your tree's trunk, straightens the tree, and has a water gauge, so you know how much liquid is in the stand at all times.
 Now that your tree is hydrated, make sure you check on it every single day.
-The water level in the stand should not go below the base of the tree so make sure to keep adding more when needed.
-For a less messy watering situation, try using a funnel to pour the water into the stand.
-The Home Depot sells a top-rated Christmas tree funnel for just $4.98.
+The water level in the stand should not go below the base of the tree, so make sure to keep adding more when needed.
+For a less messy watering situation, use a funnel to pour the water into the stand.
+Ace Hardware sells a top-rated Christmas tree funnel for just $8 each.

-Place your tree away from fireplaces, heaters, and hot lights, all of which may dry it out faster (hello, needles all over the floor).
-That's why decorating with miniature LED lights, such as Vickerman Multi-Color String Lights, $18.69, at Target, that don't produce much heat is a smart idea.
+Situate your tree away from fireplaces, heaters, and hot lights, all of which may dry it out faster (hello, needles all over the floor).
+That's why decorating with miniature LED lights, such as Vickerman Multi-Color String Lights ($23, Target), that don't produce much heat is a smart idea.

-Unfortunately, your tree won't last forever, and it will really only be good for a little over a month.
-O'Connor says his family chooses their tree the weekend after Thanksgiving, keep up until New Year's Day, and then recycle it promptly.
+Though your tree can last for over a month when you take good care of it, all good things must come to an end.
+O'Connor says his family chooses their tree the weekend after Thanksgiving, keep it up until New Year's Day, and then recycle it promptly.
 A dried-out tree is a fire hazard, so it's best to get it out of the house sooner rather than later once the holidays are over.